-For the pastry-obsessed, there are few things in life more satisfying than a beautifully decorated cake.
-If you want to wow everyone the next time you’re in charge of dessert, a well-designed cake is the way to do it.
-Here are a few tips and tricks for making a carefully constructed confection that’s sure to impress:
+For the beginning baker, there are few things more inspiring than a beautifully decorated cake.
+If you want to wow everyone the next time you’re in charge of dessert, a well-constructed and decorated cake is the way to do it.

-If you’re making a multi-layer cake, you’ll need to do this for each layer.
-(If your cake is a single unit, you can go ahead and skip down to the next paragraph).
-Drop a generous portion of frosting onto the top of your first layer.
-Use a frosting spreader to evenly distribute it across: You should use enough frosting that you have a thick layer on top that oozes over the side a bit.
-Place your next layer and repeat until the cake is roughly constructed.
-Use your spreader to spread the excess frosting between the layers onto the side of the cake.
+If you’re making a multi-layer cake, you’ll need to add frosting between each layer before you start the crumb coat.
+Drop a generous portion of frosting onto the top of your cake and use a frosting spreader to evenly distribute it.
+Add enough frosting so you have a thick layer on top and use that to spread the frosting down the sides.
+You can apply this same technique to a single layer cake.

-Again, drop a generous amount of frosting onto the top of your cake and spread it evenly across.
 Fill in any gaps that appear as you coat the cake.
 If your layers start to get wobbly, or your frosting starts getting too runny, stick it in the fridge to cool for 10–20 minutes.
-This should firm up your frosting and make the whole thing easier to work with.
+This should firm up your frosting and make the whole thing easier to continue working.

 Once you’ve evenly distributed your crumb coat, use a scraper to make the surface nice and smooth.
-Start by going around the cake, then leveling off the top—you may have to do this back and forth a few times before it’s really perfect.
+Start by going around the cake, then leveling off the top—you may have to do this back and forth a few times before you’re satisfied with how it looks.
 Once you have a smooth crumb coat, let the cake chill in the refrigerator for at least 30 minutes.
 After the cake has chilled, you can put on your final layer of frosting or fondant and, depending on how you’re decorating your cake, this is the layer you’ll show the world.
-Use your spreader and scraper to make sure it looks just right.

-Finally, you don’t need to rely on frosting alone to make your cake look great.
-Sprinkles, candies, and fruits all make for perfect additions to the tops or sides of your cake.
+You don’t need to rely on frosting alone to make your cake look great.
+Sprinkles, candies, and fruits all make great additions to the tops or sides of your cake.
 Experiment with different ideas.
-Want something fun and colorful for a birthday boy or girl?
+Want a fun and colorful birthday cake for a boy or girl?
 Coat the cake with his or her favorite rainbow cereal.

-Fresh fruit can be a simple way to make an utterly gorgeous cake.
+Adding fresh fruit is a simple way to make an utterly gorgeous cake.
 Evenly frost your cake, then top it with fresh berries.
-Strawberries, raspberries, blackberries, and blueberries all look (and taste) great together.
-You can place them on top in circles starting from the middle for an organized look, or you can have them scattered about for a casually pretty look.
+Strawberries, raspberries, blackberries, and blueberries all look and taste great together.
+Place them on top in circles starting from the middle for an organized look, or you can have them scattered about for a casually pretty look.
 Once you have them placed the way you like, use your sugar shaker to gently dust the whole thing with powdered sugar.